San Sebastian, Puerto Rico

 San Sebastián Plaza

-The original name was San Sebastian, de las Vegas y el Pepino, because of its location in an extensive valley protected by mountains, watered by the Culebrinas and Guatemala rivers, and by the locally wooded hills called "pepinos" (cucumbers), characteristic of the karst zone.
+The municipality’s original name was San Sebastián de las Vegas y el Pepino, referencing its location in a broad valley protected by mountains, irrigated by the Culebrinas and Guatemala rivers, and surrounded by karst mogotes locally known as “pepinos,” a distinctive feature of the region’s landscape.

 sansebastian alcaldia